 I set about portioning up the document again for my daily reading convenience.
 I spread the Psalms and Proverbs around a bit, similar to the way the One-Year Bible does.
 I didn't do anything so scientific, only broke up the long chapters and added those sections in after each Old Testament portion, ending with Malachi.
 In my opinion the very beginning of the Bible (with its summer-movie action sequences) and the New Testament are the funnest parts to read in large chunks, so I mixed the Psalms and Proverbs with the parts in between.

 As of yesterday, July 24th, I caught back up with the right date and I'm on track.

 So far, I've been enjoying the ASV text very much.

-What a relief it is from that coy all-capitals "LORD"!
+What a relief it is from that coy small-capitals "LORD"!

-Here "Lord" is only in the text where it means lord and it's in regular letters.
+Here "Lord" only occurs in the text where it means lord, and it's in regular letters.

 Re-reading Psalm 135 is like a breath of fresh air.

 Here's my document for download...
 American Standard Bible Reading Project

 Praise ye Jehovah.
 Praise ye the name of Jehovah; Praise him, O ye servants of Jehovah, Ye that stand in the house of Jehovah, In the courts of the house of our God.
 Praise ye Jehovah; for Jehovah is good: Sing praises unto his name; for it is pleasant.
 For Jehovah hath chosen Jacob unto himself, And Israel for his own possession.
 For I know that Jehovah is great, And that our Lord is above all gods.